ubc-cpen322-2021/classroom/README.md

 ## Q & A

 If you have any questions regarding the assignments, please [post them on Piazza](https://piazza.com/class/kszjgsicx1m5np).
 Unless your question contains personal information, it will be made public for the benefit of your classmates.
 For each assignment, we will have 2 TAs serving as main points of contact, from whom you can expect to receive an answer (other TAs can chime in too, of course).
+Note that we will not answer any assignment-related questions 48 hours before the deadline.

 * Assignment 1 (Sep 27 ~ Oct 10) - TBA
 * Assignment 2 (Oct 11 ~ Oct 24) - TBA